36 Examples of Strong Thesis Statement | 4 Steps Guide

-A Thesis Statement is a declaration stating the author’s principal position or claim brought forth by the thesis in a debatable analytical manner that provokes the reader’s curiosity and interest.
 In this article, we have provided you with the best how-to-write guide along with professionally crafted examples.
 But first, let us get you familiar with what a thesis statement exactly is and why is it written.

 It will typically be a sentence long and is written after the introduction to summarize what the reader should expect in the essay.
-The following explanation can distinguish a thesis and a thesis statement; a thesis highlights the author’s interpretation of a question or topic and not the topic in general, while a thesis statement answers the question at hand.
+The following explanation can distinguish a thesis and a thesis statement; a thesis highlights the author’s interpretation of a question or topic and not the topic in general, while a statement answers the question at hand.

 Types of Thesis Statement

-There are four types of thesis statements authors can provide depending on the type of thesis at hand.
-These are analytical, argumentative, expository, and personal thesis statements.
-They differ, as discussed below:
+There are four types of statements authors can provide depending on the type of thesis at hand.
+These are analytical, argumentative, expository, and personal statements.

 Argumentative thesis